-The Chris Bell Memorial Scholarship honors the life and scholarship of Chris Bell, disability scholar and activist, former Society for Disability Studies president and co-founder of the SDS People of Color Caucus.
+The Chris Bell Memorial Scholarship honored the life and scholarship of Chris Bell, disability scholar and activist, former Society for Disability Studies president, and co-founder of the SDS People of Color Caucus.

-In his article “White Disability Studies” (in the Disability Studies Reader) Bell makes a strong case for including issues of race within the field of disability studies.
+In his article “White Disability Studies” (published in the Disability Studies Reader, editor Lennard Davis) Bell makes a strong case for including issues of race within the field of disability studies.
 His essay “To Act is to be Committed” discusses the challenges of activism with/in the academy.
 Chris’s work explored issues of race, disability, AIDS, illness, class and sexuality.

 At the time of his death in 2009, he was an ARRT Fellow at the Center for Human Policy, Law and Disability Studies at Syracuse University.
 The Chris Bell Memorial Scholarship seeks to support people of color and non-white racial minorities doing scholarly work in the field of disability studies with preference for those whose work aligns with Chris’s commitment to intersectionality, identity politics and activism.